tierratelematics/tierra_qa/README.md

     def test_login(loggedin_browser):
         # you'll have a selenium session authenticated with the USERID1
         assert 1

+The YAML file 'credentials_template.yml' has to be considered only a template for credentials.
+The file containing the credentials should not be versioned.

 By default the default ``base_url`` is http://tierratelematics.com/ and it is specified on ``setup.cfg`` file).